teuben/study7/README.md

 ## CASA 6

-An experimental CASA 6 is now available, which you can install via our miniconda3 install.
+An experimental CASA 6 is now available, which you can install via our miniconda3 install via the "casa6=1" optional command line argument.

 Notes from the CASA team: